Storm Damage • Missouri

 Common questions homeowners ask before calling.
 We provide straightforward answers to help you understand storm damage, local weather exposure, and next-step options.

-What should I do first after storm debris hits my home in Missouri?
+What should I do first after storm damage affects my roof in Missouri?

-Start by avoiding unsafe areas, noting visible damage, taking photos when it is safe, and calling for help if debris, loose exterior materials, water entry, or temporary protection needs attention.
+Start by avoiding unsafe areas, noting visible storm damage restoration concern, taking photos when it is safe, and calling for help if you see leaks, lifted shingles, damaged vents, gutter damage, or temporary protection needs.
 Call 417-990-5454.

 It can.
-Depending on the damage, the next step may include clearing unsafe debris, checking affected exterior areas, and discussing temporary protection before permanent repair.
+Depending on the damage, the next step may include checking affected roof areas, documenting visible concerns, and discussing temporary protection before permanent repair.
 Call 417-990-5454.

-Storm cleanup usually starts with checking fallen limbs, scattered debris, loose exterior materials, damaged gutters, siding impact, exposed trim, and practical next steps after heavy weather.
+Storm damage roof repair usually starts with checking hail impact, lifted shingles, roof leaks, damaged vents, flashing concerns, gutters, and practical next steps after heavy weather.
 Call 417-990-5454.

 What should homeowners look for before scheduling storm damage restoration?